YouTube Outlines EU Election Integrity Measures

-With the 2024 European Parliamentary Elections fast approaching (6th to 9th of June 2024), YouTube has outlined its latest measures to counter potential misinformation, and ensure that voters are well-informed as they head to the polls.
+With the 2024 European Parliamentary Elections fast approaching (June 6 to 9, 2024), YouTube has outlined its latest measures to counter potential misinformation, and ensure that voters are well-informed as they head to the polls.

 And the measures could be a precursor to what we can expect to see for the upcoming U.S. election, with enhanced tools and processes designed to facilitate more accurate information flow.